 Provided you have tried and exhausted all other avenues for resolving a hedge dispute, you will be able to take your complaint about a neighbour's evergreen hedge to Swale Borough Council.
 Part 8 of the Anti-social Behaviour Act 2003, gives local authorities powers to deal with complaints about high hedges.
 The Act came into operation in England on 1 June 2005.

 The Council's role is to act as an independent and impartial adjudicator in those cases which people cannot settle for themselves.
 We cannot, therefore, negotiate or mediate between you and your neighbour.
-But you may wish to contact the 'Swale Mediation Service' who might be able to help,
+But you may wish to contact the 'Swale Mediation Service' by email or call 01795 471415.
+They might be able to help.

 The Council can reject your complaint if we think you have not done everything that you reasonably could to negotiate a solution to your hedge problems.
 So if you don't follow the advice in the leaflet, you will need to explain why not.

 Application forms plus guidance notes are also available on our planning applications page.
 These may be downloaded, printed out and completed by hand.
 Your complete application can be delivered in person or by post, to: Planning Services, Swale House, East Street, Sittingbourne, Kent ME10 3HT.